dovydasgulbinas/dovydasgulbinas.github.io/_posts/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.markdown

 ---
 layout: post
-title: Adding more features to Hyperion in Homeassistant 🏠
+title: Adding more features to Hyperion in Homeassistant
 date: 2017-07-23
 update_date: 2017-07-28
-summary: An introduction to a new Jekyll theme named Trio.
+summary: A step by step guide for controlling Hyperion with Homeassistant 🏠
 logo: home
 comments: true
 categories: